Tickets available

 Celebrating the work of Film London’s Jarman Award shortlist of 2024, we present a weekend-long constellation of artist-led experiences and encounters with Larry Achiampong, Maeve Brennan, Melanie Manchot, Rosalind Nashashibi, Sin Wai Kin and Maryam Tafakory.

-Across the two days, experience live activations from all the shortlisted artists, as well as the chance to watch a curated selection of their recent film works.
+Across the two days, experience encounters and in-conversations with the shortlisted artists, as well as the chance to watch a curated selection of their recent film works.
 Films in the programme use archival footage, infrared and hacked console cameras, analogue film and costume to explore subjects from multifarious identities, non-linear time and inter-generational trauma to political censorship and night-time contemporary labour.

 The winner of the Film London Jarman Award will be announced on the 25 November.
 The award is presented in partnership with the Whitechapel Gallery and the Barbican.